What is this medication?

 COMMON BRAND NAME(S): Benlysta, Benlysta SC

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-This medicine is for infusion into a vein or for injection under the skin.
-Infusions are given by a health care professional in a hospital or clinic setting.
+This drug is injected into a vein or injected under the skin.
+Injections into a vein are given by a health care provider in a hospital or clinic setting.
 Injections under the skin may be given at home.
-If you get this drug at home, you will be taught how to prepare and give this medicine under the skin.
+If you get this drug at home, you will be taught how to prepare and give it under the skin.
 Use exactly as directed.
 Take it as directed on the prescription label at the same time every day.
 Keep taking it unless your health care provider tells you to stop.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 5 years for selected conditions, precautions do apply.
+Talk to your health care provider about the use of this drug in children.
+While it be prescribed for children as young as 5 years for selected conditions, precautions do apply.